Reconstruction: A History of Music

 Ultimately, the tabloid-promoted excesses of "Brit Pop" and Blur's absurdist eclecticism, at times self-parodying and making their albums quite inconsistent in quality (the sessions for Modern Life Is Rubbish produced nearly as many songs inspired by Syd Barrett as by Ray Davies) both becloud the sheer poignant beauty of their great moments: 'Sing', 'For Tomorrow' (especially in its Primrose Hill Extended version, first a single-only track, thankfully included on The Best Of), 'Pressure on Julian', 'Oily Water', 'Young and Lovely', 'Girls and Boys', 'Badhead', 'Clover Over Dover', 'Beetlebum', 'Essex Dogs', '1992', 'Trimm Trabb', 'Music Is My Radar'.
 As much as the biggest surprise in '90's Rock will always remain Radiohead's startling progression from being the British contribution to the post-Nirvana "Modern Rock" one-hit-wonderland to being the bandyes, them, as so many surprised listeners found it necessary to remind themselvesresponsible for O.K Computer, Blur's own shift away from Baggy nothingness was no less impressive.
 After all, they did it at least twice: as a young band dismissive of its own work, experimenting because its future looked bleak anyway; then, "Brit Pop," which genuinely startled many listeners and observers who had long since convinced themselves that the Rock world would never free itself of the reign of the Heavy, whether Glam Metal or "Grunge," and the Retread (Petty, Mellencamp).
 Blur at their best surprised to the point of sublimity, especially due to Coxon's magisterial guitar work or Albarn's uncanny ability to pull off instantly-iconic melodies and tag lines.

 Pansexuality, migration, hallucinationany maneuver away from the grimy self.
 Anderson transformed English "satellite" towns into forums for the sheer transcendence of the body and history.
 The early Suede songs (don't forget the B-side tracks) starred ill-fated, unwitting outcasts, victims of society's drab inescapable violence and love's irresistible call; indeed, the line between violence and love is smeared, the shared outcome being erasure of an identity the protagonist never asked for.
-On Dog Man Star, the illusion of grandeur created by orchestras, horns, Butler's overdubbed guitars and organs and pianos and guitars (truly, no one besides Butler has matched Jimmy Page's brilliance in giving each layer of overdubbed guitars its distinct timbral place in the mix), gives the slower-tempo tracks especially ('Daddy's Speeding', 'The 2 of Us', 'Black or Blue', and 'Still Life') an aura of majesty.
+On Dog Man Star, the illusion of grandeur created by orchestras, horns, Butler's overdubbed guitars and organs and pianos and guitars (truly, no one else has matched Jimmy Page's brilliance in giving each layer of overdubbed guitars its distinct timbral place in the mix quite like Butler did on early Suede records), gives the slower-tempo tracks especially ('Daddy's Speeding', 'The 2 of Us', 'Black or Blue', and 'Still Life') an aura of majesty.
 These songs would not deign to allow anything as tawdry as a drum kit.
 Instead, Anderson's pseudo-operatic feats, performed like he knew he'd never reach such heights again, elevated his usual beautiful misfits to the status of legends.
 On 'Introducing the Band', Anderson, apparently inspired by a trip to a Buddhist temple, unfolds a mantra that offers a mythopoetic view of Rock history, and more particularly a Brit-centric view of the history of Rock in the Punk era, in three words ("Europe, America, Winterland," referring of course to the last Sex Pistols gig).
 These are just a few of the ways in which Dog Man Star is simply the most-gloriously pretentious of all Rock albums.

 The narrators of Cocker's songs, meanwhile, stay mired in the suburban morass, or rather find that it extended to the metropole, besmirching one's dreams-come-true.
 Being rejected, in work and in play, leads to no release; one keeps struggling, without knowing why.
 This Is Hardcore , especially for its epic titular track (and promotional video), certainly receives a great deal of attention as a primary document of Cocker's downfall into stardom, but the album overall doesn't recreate the dreadful malaise that voids our interior fantasies and overwhelms our interpersonal dramas as effectively as the songs of His 'n' Hers and Different Class (though perhaps most beautifully, and achingly depressingly, on a B-side track, 'Seconds').
 Cocker's present-tense narrators threaten desperate attacks against their oppressors, or more likely bemoan their own and others' sorry states; only the past brings forth happy times, as in 'Live Bed Show', 'Sorted for E's and Whizz', 'Babies', and 'Disco 2000'.
 These songs suggest that, once, in the past, two or more individuals actually shared a goal long enough to enjoy each other's company.
 Alas, it was not to be.